-Some families argue that "heart death", rather than brain death, should be used as the criterion to declare a person dead and issue a death certificate.
+Over the years multiple families have argued that "heart death", rather than brain death, should be used as the criterion to declare a person dead and issue a death certificate.
 One family brought the question to a judge to be decided once and for all.

 Update: This case was appealed to the Court of Appeal.
-Ms. McKitty's heart stopped beating before the decision was rendered, but the Court issued a decision regardless.
+The woman's heart stopped beating before the decision was rendered, but the Court issued a decision regardless.
 The Court of Appeal upheld the decision of the lower court, confirming that brain death is the legal criteria for death in Ontario.

 through a difficult time?